rishikeshsreehari/personal-blog/content/now.md

 ### 🏋 My Fitness

-Currently in travel mode with very little activity.
-Lots of junk food, no time spent in the gym, with occasional runs.
-Can't wait to bring back my bike, start cycling, hit the gym regularly, and get in shape!
+Travel is finally over, winter is here, and my bike is with me.
+Excited to get back in shape!

 <!--